-Wondering where to eat pizza in NYC?
+Wondering where to eat the best pizza it in NYC?
 Check out our epic New York Pizza Guide that spans the boroughs.
-We ate at 18 New York City pizza shops in our quest for New York’s best pizza and share our favorites in the guide.
+We ate at dozens of New York City pizza shops in our quest for New York’s best pizza and share our favorites in the guide.

 We’ve dined at many of the city’s top restaurants including Le Bernardin, Gramercy Tavern, Nobu and Keanes.
 We’ve also slurped soup dumplings, inhaled sushi and noshed on knishes.

 After all these years and all this food – we are loud and proud with our love for New York pizza.
 We can’t get enough of the cheap eats New York favorite and never say no to the best pizza in NYC.

 Discover more iconic American food favorites you need to eat at least once in your life.